CrazyForks/giant-log-viewer/doc/technical/encoding-aware-random-access-text.md

 Avoid `substring(...).toByteArray(...)` for byte-position math in pager code.
 That allocates and bakes in an encoding assumption.
 Use `DecodedTextWindow` or `GiantFileReader.encodedLength()`.

+Row counts and row-movement counts are `Long`.
+Do not convert logical row counts to `Int` just because a large file can have more rows than fit in `Int`.
+Convert to `Int` only at unavoidable Kotlin/JVM collection API boundaries such as `take(n)` or `ArrayList(capacity)`, and only after bounding the local decoded window.

 ## Pager Constraints

 The pager must handle both extremes: